TimSchmitte/refactoring-exercises/src/main/java/com/realdolmen/refactoring/ex7/ex7.md

 Truck and car have a lot of attributes/behaviour in common.
 We can avoid code duplication by extracting a common superclass.

-1. Extract the common attributes and methods into a superclass(right click on the class -> refactor -> extract superclass) and make sure both classes extend from it.
+1. Extract the common attributes and methods into a superclass(right-click on the class name -> refactor -> extract superclass) and make sure both classes extend from it.